Preparedness Advice Blog

 - If you have to build a lean to shelter trash bags can provide waterproofing for the roof.

 - You can make improvised foot wear out of plastic trash bags.
 Step into the trash bag with your stocking feet and then put your shoes on.
+If you have a large trash bag, they can keep you dry quite high up on you legs.

 The other day I wrote a blog on the realities of of being an old prepper.
 Some Helpful Tips for Older Preppers Understand that getting old doesn’t mean that we are done as preppers; it merely changes the ground rules.
 Most of us older preppers have a family of younger people that we love and care about (if not create your own, adopt some).
 Some of them may be preppers or at least leaning that way.
 Some may not be established in their careers enough to financially do all they want to.